How to Make the Supercorder Straight Flute

 experience, if something seems to be "off" or if you think it could be better by changing

-something, realize you the maker are always free to try adjusting or modifying it.
+something, realize you as the maker are always free to try adjusting or modifying it.

 Socket and Tenon

-(Tip: If it's really hard to separate the pieces, repeatedly "bend" them back and forth very slightly in different directions while pulling rather than trying to turn them against each other if they won't.
-This may happen after a long playing as the wood absorbs moisture.)
+(Tip: If it's really hard to separate the instrument's pieces, repeatedly "bend" them back and forth very slightly in different directions while pulling rather than trying to turn them against each other if they won't budge.
+This may happen after a long playing session as the wood absorbs moisture and the tenon swells more than the socket.)

 Two tenons, the top one without cork.

-The socket should be square - 24 mm I.D. along its length and 25 mm long like the tenon.
+The socket should be square - ~24 mm I.D. along its length and 25 mm long, to match the tenon.

-Note also that my idea for a built-in "thumb rest" was changed to a gentle "thumb guide".)
+addition of low E, and my built-in "thumb rest" changed to a gentle "thumb guide".

 Chapter 3: Turning and Shaping the Outsides

 After making the bores, those end holes are used to center the piece of wood on a lathe so that the outside and bore exactly line up.
 (I'm not going to talk about how to use a wood lathe and turning tools.
-I'm sure there's lots of info on line.)
+I'm sure there's lots of info and videos on line.)
+A 45° "live center" on the tail stock should hold the lower end of the body.
+No doubt one will need to make pieces to fit and center the bore holes and the socket on the head to the lathe drive.
+I don't remember what I used.
+(Hmm...
+There are some pieces in the box that look like that was their purpose.)

 One will note in the image above (at end of previous chapter) that I left a built-in "thumb rest" or "thumb guide" where the right thumb supports the instrument while playing.
-I thought it was a cool idea.
+I thought it was a cool idea, and with moving the instrument toward and away from the lip for fine tuning, it has more value than expected on a small instrument.
 It has a secondary purpose of making a thicker area to mount the B-Bb pipe-key.
-Later I changed it to a more gentle "thumb guide" as shown.
-(If you don't like it at all... you're the one on the lathe!)
+Later I changed the "thumb rest" to a more gentle "thumb guide" as shown.
+(If you don't like the idea of building in a thumb rest or guide at all... it's not vital.
+You're the one on the lathe!)

-The flare on the outside of the bell, except as it might very slightly affect tuning of low E, is pretty much decorative.
+The flare on the outside of the bell, except as it might very slightly affect tuning of low E (and Eb, D), is pretty much decorative.
 (I suppose it's also more blunt if one got poked by the end of the instrument.)
 I didn't notice a difference by flaring it on the inside.
-(Theoreticly maybe low E is a bit louder?)
+(Theoreticly maybe low E is a bit louder? ...and sharper?, but one would tune after shaping the body.)

-The low Eb tone hole will be affected by bell changes.
+The diameter for the extra low Eb tone hole will be affected by bell changes.

 Chapter 4: Tone Holes - Finger and Key Holes

 Of course the finger holes go on top and the thumb hole on the bottom.
+Key holes are rotated as convenient for the mechanism WRT convenient finger positions.
 In general woodwind practice, the top and bottom are the edge grain of the wood, with the flat grain at the sides.
+The same applies to the head: the labium is at the top and the grain is oriented up-down.

 The supercorder generally follows recorder fingerings for notes in its natural key, F, but there are exceptions.
 (See the fingerings chart.)
 Sharps and flats are made stronger and generally easier by means of several keys, which allow an optimally placed hole for every semitone.
-I managed to make this instrument "fully keyed" with just seven keys, which includes a low E key for an "extra" (and often useful) note below low F. Additionally, every key closes a hole and lowers the pitch, where on some wind instruments pressing certain keys opens a hole and raises the pitch.
-Lowering is more intuitive.
+I managed to make this instrument "fully keyed" with just seven keys, which includes a low E key for an "extra" (and often useful) note below low F. Additionally, every key closes a hole and lowers the pitch, where on many wind instruments pressing certain keys opens a hole and raises the pitch.
+Lowering makes for more intuitive fingerings.

-In addition, lateral finger movement is never necessary.
-One is either pressing or not pressing a finger down, with some variance for B/Bb (right index finger) and the little finger double keys.
+In addition, lateral finger movement to another key is never necessary.
+One is either pressing or not pressing a finger down, with some variance for B/Bb (right index finger touch or press) and the little fingers double keys (two positions or curl finger).

-I am going to boldly claim that supercorder is easier to play in any key than any other woodwind instrument.
-I've played often in E and even B as well as Eb and Ab.
-Etc. A Bb clarinet has chromatic notes, but a player may balk if asked to play in keys with more than one or two sharps (which is three or four sharps on that clarinet) - Instead they make separate "A" clarinets for playing in sharp keys.
+I am going to boldly claim that supercorder is easier to play in any key than any other chromatic woodwind instrument.
+I've played often in A and E and even B (music jams, songs) as well as Eb and Ab (concert band music is usually in flat keys).
+Etc. A Bb clarinet has all the chromatic notes, but a player may balk if asked to play "allegro" in keys with more than one or two sharps (which is three or four sharps on that clarinet) - Instead they make separate "A" clarinets for playing in sharp keys.
+It seems to me that would be essentially superfluous for supercorder.

-In hole placement, tuning of the lower octave is most affected by the position of the hole, it's distance from the window.
+In hole placement, tuning of the lower octave is most affected by the position of the hole - its distance from the window.
 Tuning of the second octave however is somewhat more affected by the size of the hole than its position.
 Therefore, to get both octaves in tune, each hole must be in the right place and the right size.
 And the right place and size are very dependent on the bore.
 Since supercorder's bore is unique, so are the hole placements.
-I did much experimenting to determine the best places for the supercorder holes, as a look at the experimental hole jig below will show.
-I moved the holes around, and changed their size, by soldering and unsoldering washers or pennies with holes in them, replacing them if the hole was too large.
+Starting from the "modern alto" recorder I did much experimenting to determine the best places for the supercorder holes, as a look at the experimental hole jig below will show.
+I moved the holes around, and changed their size, by soldering and unsoldering washers or pennies with holes in them, replacing them if the hole was too large. and then making another instrument.
 From the first marginally satisfactory instruments they were honed to something approaching perfection.

 Discussion of the tone holes and keys